 JSON allows integers, fractional numbers, strings, arrays and so on, but no way to natively specify a point in time.
 It turns out this relatively minor-sounding point can cause a fair bit more pain than it probably should.
-Current Options It seems there are at least three relatively common methods of representation of a point in time in JSON.
+Current Options.
+CKEditor.
+Standard editor The following is the standard editor configuration provided with the standard option in the download page.

 Dijit requires Dojo Core and Dojo Base.
 Each of the widgets and functionality provided by Dijit are described in the following sections, though the Getting Started guides and the Tutorials cover some basics.
 For most of the Dijit widgets, you can provide a refNode which is a placeholder to position your node.
 Beware that any attribute set on it (form action, input value, etc.) won't be taken into account.
+Tbranyen/use.js.

 Arian/mootools-core at 1.5amd.
 DataFilter function and JSON string result problems.
 It seems there's problem with the dataFilter function when the result returned is an already parsed JSON string.

 If this document differs from the one in the repo, the repo version is the correct one.
 The Asynchronous Module Definition (AMD) API specifies a mechanism for defining modules such that the module and its dependencies can be asynchronously loaded.
 This is particularly well suited for the browser environment where synchronous loading of modules incurs performance, usability, debugging, and cross-domain access problems.
 It is unrelated to the technology company AMD and the processors it makes.
 API Specification define() function The specification defines a single function "define" that is available as a free variable or a global variable.